-• Mixed use historic rehabilitation: The credit is available to individuals, limited liability companies, and nonprofit and for-profit corporations for expenses associated with rehabilitating historic property used for both residential and commercial purposes8.
-It is administered by the Department of Economic and Community Development (DECD).
+- Historic preservation: The credit is available to individuals, limited liability companies, and nonprofit and for-profit corporations for expenses associated with rehabilitating historic property used for both residential and commercial purposes.11 It is administered by the Department of Economic and Community Development (DECD).
 The property must be an historic commercial or industrial property: (1) individually listed on the national or state Register of Historic Places or (2) located in an historic district listed on the national or state Register of Historic Places.
 In addition, the Department of Economic and Community Development (DECD) must certify that the property contributes to the district's historic character.
-The credit is up to 25% of the qualified rehabilitation costs or 30%, if a portion of the units are affordable9 to low- and moderate-income people.
+The credit is up to 25% of the qualified rehabilitation costs; the credit increases to 30% if a portion of the units are affordable12 to low- and moderate-income people.
 The total credit amount is up to \$50 million per three-year cycle, beginning with FY 09 through FY 11.
-Tax credits for any single project are limited to 10% of the aggregate limit for all such tax credits for each three-year period.
+Unused credits may be carried forward for five succeeding income years. - Historic rehabilitation: The credit, which effectively consolidates the provisions of the Historic Preservation and Historic Structure Rehabilitation tax credits effective January 1, 2014, is for qualified expenditures associated with the rehabilitation of a Certified Historic Structure for either: (1) residential use of five units or more, (2) mixed residential and nonresidential use, or (3) nonresidential use consistent with the historic character of such property or the district in which such property is located.
+The credit is up to 25% of the qualified rehabilitation costs; the credit increases to 30% if at least 20% of the units are rental units and qualify as affordable housing or at least 10% of the units are individual homeownership units and qualify as affordable housing.
+Unused credits may be carried forward for five succeeding income years or may be transferred in whole or in part no more than three times.